asciamanna/asciamanna.github.io/_drafts/too-simple-to-test.md

 tags: [unit-testing, tdd, code-quality]
 ---

-When I work with developers who don't practice Test-Driven Development (TDD) one question often arises, _When is code too simple to test?_  As someone who finds an incredible amount of value in TDD and microtesting my response is that we should strive to make all of our code simple, yet still test it.
+When I work with developers who haven't practiced Test-Driven Development (TDD) one question often arises, _When is code too simple to test?_  As someone who finds an incredible amount of value in TDD and microtesting my advice is that we should strive to make all of our code simple, yet still test it.

 It's common for developers to avoid testing objects like adapters, object mappers, or factories, for example, thinking they are just too simple to test.
-They would rather test these objects via inspection than write an automated test, thinking that these tests take too long to write, are a burden to maintain, or otherwise not carrying their weight.
+They would rather test these objects via inspection than write an automated test, believing that these tests take too long to write, are a burden to maintain, or otherwise not carrying their weight.

-Since this conversation typically occurs on Test After Development (TAD)[^1] teams, it usually coincides with similar conversations about code that is too hard to test.
+Since this conversation typically occurs on Test After Development (TAD)[^1] teams, it usually coincides with conversations about code that is too hard to test.
 It is common for TAD teams to produce code that is too difficult to test because they are attempting to wrap untestable code in unit tests after the fact, instead of designing for testability.
 The net result is a very small amount of functionality that gets covered in tests.
 These TAD tests end up looking very different than the isolated, object-level, microtests that I would expect to come out of TDD.
 I've seen these situations result in as little as 10 to 15% of a team's code being tested.

 ## TDD Avoids this Question Altogether

-TDD practitioners avoid spending time and mental cycles trying to answer this question in the first place.
+TDD practitioners avoid spending time and mental cycles trying to answer this question altogether.
 There isn't anything too simple to test.
 The test is the mechanism for getting code into the codebase.
-Without a failing test the code wouldn't ever be produced.
+Without a failing test the code wouldn't be produced.

 Skilled TDD practitioners will create isolated microtests; avoiding overlapping tests.
-In these test suites having more tests that cover more functionality, especially when that functionality is very simple, is preferred over longer, more complicated, unit tests that are not isolated from each other and test overlapping functionality.
+The resulting microtest suite contains many extremely small tests.
+This is favored over larger and more complicated unit tests that are not isolated from each other, resulting in extraneous tests that are often hard to understand.

 ## Error Localization

 Testing simple code, especially in small tests, provides error localization.
 I've seen plenty of bugs in simple objects.
 The tests, while not a silver bullet, give developers an opportunity to ensure that the objects they are building are operating as expected.
+When a test fails the line of code containing the problem can be identified extremely quickly given how small the surface area of the test is.

 ## Refactoring

 Simple code often gets more complex over time.
 As features and other code modifications are added to the system, complexity accumulates.
-These tests are necessary to support continuous refactoring to avoid this complexity.
+Tests are necessary to support continuous refactoring to avoid this complexity.

 ## Maintainability